openstack-infra/zuul/doc/source/zuul.rst

   well.
 To suppress this behavior (and allow jobs to continue running), set this to ``false``.
 Default: ``true``.

+**dequeue-on-conflict**
+  Normally, if there is a merge conflict or similar error with a change, Zuul will immediately remove it from the queue, even if the error is only due to a change that happened to be enqueued ahead of it.
+If you would like to keep the change in the queue until it is at the head to be certain that the merge conflict is intrinsic to the change, set this to ``false``.
+Default: ``true``.

 **success**
   Describes what Zuul should do if all the jobs complete successfully.
   This section is optional; if it is omitted, Zuul will run jobs and